pathtofile/dockenv/README.md

 dockenv run --mount ./config_dir venv my_script.py
 ## Folder will be mounted in the same root directory as my_script.py
 ```
+*NOTE* On Windows, by default the local folder must be somewhere in your users directory, otherwise
+the folder will be empty inside the virtual environment

 ## Other Commands